Motor Vehicle Accidents

-Bronson Jones & Company LLP has 2 offices in Vancouver and 11 other offices in British Columbia, and has dealt with ICBC and other insurers as car accident lawyers since 1979.
-Representing vehicle accident victims is all we do.
+Bronson Jones & Company LLP has 2 offices in Vancouver and 11 other offices throughout the Fraser Valley.
+We have advanced personal injury claims against ICBC and other insurers since 1986.
 If you have been involved in a motor vehicle accident in Vancouver, BC contact our lawyers today.

 In a 2-Vehicle Collision, When is the Other Driver More Likely to be At-Fault?

 Most motor vehicle collisions occur between two motor vehicles and there is commonly one party more likely to be at-fault than the other.
 The other driver is more likely to be at-fault in cases where he or she:

 Enters your lane quickly without signaling or checking the blind spot;

 Enters your lane head-on by crossing the centre line;

 Is reversing a vehicle on a roadway or leaving a parking spot at a curb;

 Is not exercising caution appropriate for the weather or road conditions;

 Is distracted by a handheld device or other matter not related to driving (e.g., eating, grooming, attending to a child or pet);

 Is impaired by the influence of drugs or alcohol or is highly sleep deprived.